 Criticism dug in next.
 “If God’s the CEO, He’s doing a lousy job.”

 Truth is an off-speed pitcher, mostly breaking pitches.
 This one split the plate in two, but the curveball was Blylevenish, breaking from 12 to 6 as if falling off a table.
-“Listen, we put too much blame on CEOs when things aren’t going well.
-Do you think the CEO of Cisco Systems caused the stock market to crash?
-What about the CEO at Hewlett-Packard?
-Neither one of those two companies was responsible for the analyst over-valuation of the tech market at the beginning of 2000, or the natural correction that had to be made to the market based on bad, speculative investments by financiers of Internet companies in the 1990s.
+“Listen, we give too much credit to CEOs when things go well, and put too much blame on them when things aren’t going well.
+Some are hands-on meddlers, but most of them are just quarterly-reporting figureheads.
+The CEOs at the turn of the Millenium weren’t the only ones responsible for the disturbing over-valuation of the tech market at the beginning of 2000, or the natural correction that had to be made to the market based on bad, speculative investments by financiers of Internet companies in the 1990s.

 It went on like that for a while, each thought process stepping up, in turn, and being shot down by Truth.
 It was my first true devotional time I’ve spent in… I don’t know how long.
 Of course, the process – like most thought processes – was over in mere moments.
 And my problems – a long, long laundry list of problems – didn’t go away.